-- Mow only in the daylight or with good artificial light, keeping away from holes and hidden hazards. - 3.
+- 2. Mow only in the daylight or with good artificial light, keeping away from holes and hidden hazards. - 3.
 Be sure all drives are in neutral and parking brake is engaged before starting engine.
 Only start engine from the operator's position.
-Use seat belts if provided. - Be sure of your footing while using pedestrian controlled equipment, especially when backing up.
+Use seat belts if provided. - 4.
+Be sure of your footing while using pedestrian controlled equipment, especially when backing up.
 Walk, don't run.
-Reduced footing could cause slipping. - Slow down and use extra care on hillsides.
+Reduced footing could cause - 5.
+Slow down and use extra care on hillsides.
 Be sure to travel in the recommended direction on hillsides.
 Turf conditions can affect the machines stability.
 Use caution when operating near dropoffs. - 6.
 Do not mow in reverse unless absolutely necessary.
 Always look down and behind before and while traveling in reverse. - 7.
 Be aware of the mower discharge direction and do not point it at anyone.
-Do not operate the mower without either the entire grass catcher or the deflector in place. - 8.
-Slow down and use caution when making turns and when changing directions on slopes. - 9.
+Do not operate the mower without either the entire grass catcher or the deflector in place. - Slow down and use caution when making turns and when changing directions on slopes. - 9.
 Never raise deck with the blades running. - 10.
 Never leave a running unit unattended.
 Always disengage the PTO, set parking brake, stop engine, and remove keys before dismounting.
 Keep hands and feet away from the cutting units. - 11.
 Turn off the PTO switch to disengage the blades when not mowing. - 12.
 Never operate with guards not securely in place.
 Be sure all interlocks are attached, adjusted properly and functioning properly. - 13.
 Never operate with the discharge deflector raised, removed or altered, unless using a grass catcher. - 14.
 Do not change the engine governor setting or overspeed the engine. - 15.
 Stop on level ground, lower implements, disengage drives, engage parking brake, shut off engine before leaving the operator's position for any reason including emptying the grass catchers or unclogging the chute. - 16.
 Stop equipment and inspect blades after striking objects or abnormal vibration occurs.
 Make necessary repairs before resuming operations. - 17.
 Keep hands and feet away from the cutting units. - 18.
 Look behind and down before backing up to be sure of a clear path. - 19.
-Never carry passengers and keep pets and bystanders away. - 20.
+Never carry passengers and keep pets and bystanderś away. - 20.
 Do not operate the unit while under the influence of alcohol or drugs. - 21.
 Slow down and use caution when making turns and crossing roads and sidewalks.
 Stop blades if not mowing. - 22.
 Use care when loading or unloading the machine into a trailer or truck.

 - 23. Use care when approaching blind corners, shrubs, trees or other objects that may obscure vision. - 24.
 To reduce fire hazard, keep unit free of grass, leaves & excess oil.
-Do not stop or park over dry leaves, grass or combustible materials. - 25.
-The engine in this unit is not factory equipped with a spark arrester.
-It is a violation of California Public Resource Code Section 4442 to use or operate the engine on or near any forest-covered, brush-covered, or grass-covered land unless the exhaust system is equipped with a spark arrester meeting any applicable local or state laws.
-Other states or federal area may have similar laws. - 26.
-OSHA regulations may require the use of hearing protection when exposed to sound levels greater than 85 dBA for an 8 hour time period.
+Do not stop or park over dry leaves, grass or combustible materials.

+It is a violation of California Public Resource Code, Section 4442, to use or operate the engine on any forest-covered, brush-covered or grass-covered land unless the exhaust system is equipped with a spark arrester, as defined in Section 4442, maintained in effective working order.
+Other states or federal jurisdictions may have similar laws.
+Contact an Authorized Service Dealer to obtain a spark arrester designed for the exhaust system installed on this engine.

+25. OSHA regulations may require the use of hearing protection when exposed to sound levels greater than 85 dBA for an 8 hour time period.